Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

 - Low Memory Management for headless devices has been enhanced:
   - Applications can be excluded from low memory killer by defining Out of Memory (OOM) exception in manifest file.
   - OOM Score control interface has been provided for controlling active application like sound-focused application.
-- Swap system has been enhanced to support multiple swap types and devices.
+- Swap system has been enhanced to support multiple swap types and devices:
   - File-based swap and Zswap-based swap has been added.
   - Early memory reclaiming (to swap) feature has been added.